ManuelNeumann/MNLpred/README.md

 logit regression is used to model nominal outcomes.
-It provides the opportunity to assign specific choices a probability based on a set of independent variables. \* The model needs an assigned baseline category to be indentifiable.
-All other choices are evaluated in contrast to this reference. \* The model returns a set of coefficients for each choice category. \* Like all logit models, the multinomial logit model returns logg-ods which are difficult to interpret in terms of effect sizes and uncertainties.
+It provides the opportunity to assign specific choices a probability based on a set of independent variables. \* The model needs an assigned baseline category to be identifiable.
+All other choices are evaluated in contrast to this reference. \* The model returns a set of coefficients for each choice category. \* Like all logit models, the multinomial logit model returns log-odds which are difficult to interpret in terms of effect sizes and uncertainties.

 This package helps to interpret the model in meaningful ways.